|Support||Help Desk, Email, Chat, Forum, Phone & Knowledge Base|

 Paid backups and pricey domain renewal are a con for me, especially compared to hosts that include it with their lower-priced plans (i.e., HostGator).

 Web Hosting Hub offers custom web design and marketing solutions in addition to hosting.

 Like domain names, web design is a complementary business to web hosting.
-It’s likely good business development.
-It makes sense on one level.
+For Web Hosting Hub, it’s a good way to develop business and makes sense on one level.

 Is Web Hosting Hub Worth It?

-If you are starting out, looking for a cheap, reliable hosting company – check out Web Hosting Hub.
+If you are looking for a cheap but reliable hosting company, put Web Hosting Hub on your shortlist.
 Just make sure you do your site backups.

-If you want something a bit cheaper (or shorter term) with unlimited features, then go check out HostGator’s plans w/ 45% off discount.
+Check out HostGator’s heavily discounted plans if you want something a bit cheaper (or shorter term) with unlimited features.

-If you are looking for a hosting solution with a starter plan and room for heavy growth (ie, VPS and dedicated servers), check out InMotion Hosting.
+If you are looking for a hosting solution with room for growth (i.e., VPS and dedicated servers), check out InMotion Hosting.

-I’ve also pitted other companies with Web Hosting Hub in my best web hosting article.
+I’ve also pitted other companies against Web Hosting Hub in my best web hosting article.